 To understand incorporation, go to Church Corporate-501c3 Status, and especially to the Incorporation of Churches chapter.
+See also, Short Answers to Some Important Questions for accurate information on church incorporation, 501c3, 508 and other matters.
 You will discover that he does not know what he is talking about.
 He is out of his field of expertise.

 He states that the vehicle outside belongs to “the church” and that for the church to own it, the church has to be its own entity.

 He is right about that.
 However, a church can take advantage of the use of a vehicle or the use of a building, for example without owning it.
 To own anything, a church must become a legal entity, as opposed to a spiritual entity.
 The Biblical principle is that God desires all His churches to remain spiritual entities only.
 Study the free materials above to understand this.
 The book, Separation of Church and State/God’s Churches: Spiritual or Legal Entities, is a short book for a pastor or believer who already has a basic knowledge of Biblical principles.
 Pastor Anderson does not meet that condition.
 The book is available in both PDF and online form, or can be ordered (see the link above).
 See also, Short Answers to Some Important Questions.

 (4) He then abruptly asks, “Who thinks we should get rid of driver’s licenses, … birth certificates, … not carry I.d…“?

 That has nothing to do with church incorporation and 501c3.
 Those things involve the individual, not the church.
 This author has a driver’s license, birth certificate, and carries an I.D.
 Anderson, not knowing what he is talking about, resorts to “straw men,” and attacks the straw men.
 Those who are not studied in these matters may be convinced by his absurdities.